ifHamzah93/cheese-mvc-react/walkthrough/4-menus-view.md

 We can't provide initial state for `menu` because it is a complex object whos properties are depended on for rendering.
 Since the initial value for `menu` is `null` then any of our child components will break when trying to access properties like `name` or `cheeses`.
 Until our API response is received `menu` will remain `null`.

 We have a compounded issue in that someone may attempt to navigate to the page from a url like `/menus/50000` which of course does not correspond to a real menu.
 In this case the API response will be an empty string `""`.
+Note this is an atypical REST API response.
+Normally we would expect a `404` status code when a resource is not found.

 So how can we solve these issues?